-3M™ Dermatac™ Drape is a single-use, proprietary silicone-acrylic hybrid drape that is used as an accessory to NPWT systems.
+3M™ Dermatac™ Drape is the first, single-use, proprietary silicone-acrylic hybrid drape that is used as an accessory to NPWT systems.
 Constructed with a precise combination of silicone and acrylic to conform to different anatomical locations.
 Adapts to the body and provides a tight, highly-effective seal for 48 to 72 hours.
-Low tack adhesive allows for repositioning and skin-friendly dressing removal.
+Low-tack silicone adhesive allows for repositioning and skin-friendly dressing removal, while the high-tack acrylic adhesive helps keep silicone against the skin.

 The 3M™ Dermatac™ Drape is an accessory to the:

-- V.A.C.ULTA™ and V.A.C.RX4™ Negative Pressure Wound Therapy Systems, which are integrated wound management systems for use in acute care settings and other professional health care environments where product use is conducted by or under the supervision of a qualified health care professional.
+• 3M™ V.A.C.® Ulta Therapy System and 3M™ V.A.C.® RX4 Therapy System, which are integrated wound management systems for use in acute care settings and other professional health care environments where product use is conducted by or under the supervision of a qualified health care professional.

 When used on closed surgical incisions, it is intended to manage the environment of surgical incisions that continue to drain following sutured or stapled closure by maintaining a closed environment and removing exudates via the application of negative pressure wound therapy.